 Recently I read a book by a Messianic rabbi.
 This writer, previously a Jew who has become a Christian, used the name Adonai in place of YHWH.
 Knowing what I know about this word, I was interested to find out why he made this substitution.
 Wouldn’t you think the Jews of all people would know Father’s true name and use it?
 So I sent the rabbi off an email.
 In it I pointed out the following.
 I hope he does not mind, or think that I am a know-it-all.
 For the more I learn, the more I realize I know so little of the truth and YHWH Himself, and understand Him and His ways even less.

-We left off the last discussion with the two kindoms of Judah and Israel split into north and south.
-Israel was well into apostasy with a flagrant disregard for YHWH and His Laws with the inevitable result that they began worshipping the gods of Canaan.
-These they had been forbidden by the Most High to enquire after or mention by name.
-Yet to make matters worse they were substituting the names of these demon gods with YHWH’s holy name and believing them to be the great I AM.
+We left off the last discussion with the two kingdoms of Judah and Israel split into north and south.
+Israel was well into apostasy with a flagrant disregard for YHWH and His Laws with the inevitable result that they began worshiping the gods of Canaan.
+These they had been forbidden by the Most High to inquire after or mention by name.
+Yet to make matters worse they were substituting the names of these demon gods with YHWH’s holy name and believing them to be those of the great I AM.

-Well, the two kingdoms eventually became allies through marriage.
-At this point the king of Israel asks King Jehosephat of Judah to go to war with him against the Arameans.
+The two kingdoms eventually became allies through marriage.
+At this point the king of Israel asks King Yehosephat of Judah to go to war with him against the Arameans.
 Yehosephat agrees but desires first to seek counsel from YHWH.
-King Ahab of Israel, who interestingly the entire chapter fails to call by name until he is dead, gathers his 4oo or so prophets together, and asks them: ‘Shall I go against Ramoth-gilead to battle, or shall I forbear?’
+King Ahab of Israel, who, interestingly, the entire chapter fails to call by name until he is dead, gathers his 400 or so prophets together, and asks them: ‘Shall I go against Ramoth-gilead to battle, or shall I forbear?’
 The prophets answer: ‘Go up; for the Lord (Adonay in Hebrew) shall deliver it into the hand of the king.’
 Talk about telling a person what they want to hear!
 You may be amazed at what is actually going on here.

-Despite all this, Jehosephat asks: ‘Is there not here a prophet of YHWH besides, that we might enquire of Him?’
-Did Jehosephat know something the 400 prophets did not?
+Despite all this, Yehosephat asks: ‘Is there not here a prophet of YHWH besides, that we might enquire of Him?’
+Did Yehosephat know something the 400 prophets did not?
 To the displeasure of King Ahab, Micayah is brought hither hastily.